microsoft/2019-ignite-circuit-playground/README.md

 * Device Simulator Express download and guide: https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress

+## About Device Simulator Express
+The Device Simulator Express extension is an open source extension built by Microsoft Garage interns.
+To learn more about the extension and contribute visit: (link - to be added).

 ## Contents

 Outline the file contents of the repository.
 It helps users navigate the codebase, build configuration and any related assets.